Skip to main content

 Florida auto insurance requirements 2026

-What Is PIP and Why Is Florida Repealing It?
+What Is PIP and Why Do Lawmakers Want to Repeal It?

-Personal Injury Protection (PIP) has been a cornerstone of Florida auto insurance since 1971.
+Personal Injury Protection (PIP) has been a cornerstone of Florida auto insurance since 1971, codified under Florida Statute 627.736.
 Under Florida's no-fault system, your own insurance covers your medical expenses and lost wages after an accident, regardless of who caused it.
-This included up to $10,000 in medical benefits and $60 per week in wage loss coverage.
+This includes up to $10,000 in medical benefits and $60 per week in wage loss coverage.

 Florida adopted the no-fault model to speed up claim settlements and reduce litigation.
 The theory was sound: instead of fighting over fault, injured drivers get quick coverage from their own insurer.